jonnycundall/jonnycundall.github.com/_posts/2015-06-19-lets-start-porting.md

 layout: post
 title: "Let's start porting!"
 description: ""
 category:
 tags: [f#, c#, fp]
 ---
 {% include JB/setup %}
 So, I have my project to convert.
 Now what?

 I will start by finding what looks like the easiest part of the project to convert.
-Without editing the existing c# code, I can create a 'shadow' F# project, and start implemnting replacemnts, type by type, until I am ready to replace a whole project.
+Without editing the existing c# code, I can create a 'shadow' F# project, and start implementing replacements, type by type, until I am ready to replace a whole project.

 Looking at the OrigoDB project we've got: